Another good article from Common Sense Media.

 Unflattering photos, snarky captions, and cringepics

+What they are.
 Kids can drum up lots of digital drama with photos.
 Posting less-than-flattering pics of someone, texting a snarky (or downright mean) caption for an Instagram photo, blackmailing others with embarrassing pictures, and uploading super awkward pictures (calledcringepics because they’re so cringe-inducing) — these all are violations of trust that can destroy friendships.

 What to do.
 Review rules of responsible photo-sharing with kids.
 Make sure your kids know to ask permission before uploading someone’s picture.
 If someone uploads unflattering pictures of them without their permission, encourage them to ask the poster nicely to take the photos down or at least un-tag them.